EpfeiferNutri/Phage-plasmids/geNomad_vConTACTv2/DESCRIPTION_geNomad_vConTACTv2.md

 # Introduction

-**geNomad** [REF] is a tool for classifying and annotating mobile genetic elements as phages or plasmids by combining gene content analysis with deep learning.
-Although it is not specifically designed for **phage-plasmid (P-P)** detection, it can serve as a useful first screen for potential P-Ps by identifying plasmid sequences with phage-like features.
+**geNomad** is a tool for classifying and annotating mobile genetic elements as phages, integrated phages or plasmids.
+It uses gene content analysis and deep learning approaches.
+It is not specifically designed for P-P detection, but it can serve as a useful screen.
+We tested geNomad by looking for phage sequences in a plasmids database.

-**vConTACT v2** [REF] is a viral classification tool that clusters sequences based on gene-sharing networks.
-When plasmids identified as phage-like by geNomad (putative P-Ps) are analyzed together with a reference dataset of known P-Ps, vConTACT v2 can effectively group them into the known types.
+**vConTACT v2** is a viral classification tool that groups seqeuneces with a reference dataset using gene-sharing networks.
+We detected P-Ps by geNomad, and used vConTACT v2 to cluster them with a reference dataset of typed P-Ps. vConTACT v2 effectively grouped these sequences with a comparabale accuracy as our previous approach (MM-GRC, and tyPPing).

-This document describes the procedure for using geNomad and vConTACT v2 on plasmid sequences and explains how to interpret the results in the context of P-P detection and typing.

-**Quick interpretation guide:**
+**Quick guide:**

-1. Run geNomad on a set of plasmid sequences.
+1. Run geNomad on a set of sequences that are described to be plasmids.

-2. Interpret the geNomad output based on the assigned classification:
+2. Interpretation of geNomad output:

-    -   If classified as phage → candidate phage-plasmid (P-Ps)
+    -   If classified as phage → putative P-P

-    -   If classified as prophage → further evaluation recommended using complementary tools (should be excluded unless supported by additional evidence)
+    -   If classified as prophage → reject as P-Ps are not integrated prophages, or undergo further evaluation using complementary tools

-    -   If classified as plasmid → likely a true plasmid (not a P-P)
+    -   If classified as plasmid → reject, since it is likely a true plasmid (not a P-P)

 3. Run vConTACT v2 on the set of putative P-Ps from the previous step combined with a reference P-P dataset.
+You can use the 1416 P-Ps from PMID: 38378896, or (recommended) filter this datatst for P-Ps with high confidence (assigned by tyPPing).

 4. Interpret clustering results:

-    -   If a candidate P-P clusters with known P-Ps → consider it a putative P-P of the corresponding type.
+    -   If a candidate P-P clusters with a typed P-P → P-P of the corresponding type.

-    -   If it clusters elsewhere or remains unclustered → likely not a P-P, or it may be too diverse from the known types.
+    -   If it clusters elsewhere or remains unclustered → unknown or not a P-P

-    -   If multiple reference P-Ps from different types cluster together → the assigned type is identifined as a concatenation of all relevant types.
+    -   If it clusters with multiple typed P-Ps → likely a P-P, a co-integration or recombination product

 # Usage